 For those considering a degree in Occupational Therapy, but need further convincing, we lend our expertise.
 Here are five compelling reasons to study this course.

 Job satisfaction for occupational therapists is generally high, despite it being a potentially challenging profession.
 This is because you are able to help others regain a lost ability to carry out the tasks they want and need to do in everyday life.

-If you take a look at the Occupational Therapy subject table, one of the things that stands out is the fact that most universities have outstanding Graduate Prospects.
-The vast majority of institutions seem to have at least 80% of their graduates entering employment within six months of leaving.
+Take a look at the Occupational Therapy subject table and you'll see that most universities have outstanding graduate prospects score.
+The vast majority of institutions have at least 80% of their students entering employment within six months of graduating.

-After three or more years of study, and all the fees and loans that come with it, you could be forgiven for not wanting to hit the books again and work towards another qualification.
-The good news is that, with professional accreditation common to a good proportion of courses, Occupational Therapy graduates will be all set to enter a life working in the field.
+After three or more years of study, you may not want or be ready to work towards another qualification.
+The good news is that, with professional accreditation typically coming with most courses, Occupational Therapy graduates are all set to enter a career working in the field.